 Sassy, personable, and loyal, Chihuahuas are some of the most popular dogs in North America.
 As with most small dogs, the Chihuahua has a large personality.
 The breed excels in agility and obedience training, loves to socialize and be around people, and is an excellent choice for novice dog owners.
 Their size is conducive to nearly all forms of travel, and their friendliness and affectionate nature make them both well-loved and kid friendly.
-All Chihuahuas will be able to travel in the cabin of an aircraft, but they are easily set off by loud, unexpected noises.
+All Chihuahuas will be able to travel in the cabin of an aircraft, but they can be easily set off by loud, unexpected noises.
 Therefore, pet parents planning to travel with Chihuahuas should take the necessary steps to train and introduce the animal to a variety of transportation experiences prior to stepping aboard an airplane.
-Once you’ve trained your Chihuahua to anticipate the noises and movements of travel, you will have a loving, charming, and loyal travel companion.
+Once you’ve trained your Chihuahua to anticipate the sights and sounds of travel, you will have a loving, charming, and loyal travel companion.

-Personality as a Travel Companion: Chihuahuas are extremely smart and easy to train.
+Chihuahuas are extremely smart and easy to train.
 However, their large personalities can sometimes override months of training.
 Though they are confident, sudden, loud noises can cause them to bark.
 Barking episodes rarely last for more than a few seconds, but this can be enough to disturb a plane full of passengers.
 These dogs can also be high-strung and prone to nipping, snapping, and biting when frightened or threatened.
 They tend to defend their family and territory, which can lead to this extreme behavior.
 While Chihuahuas will not need to be handled by additional airline personnel (they do not have to ride in the cargo hold), this type of behavior may be enough to limit pet travel.
 To discourage these actions, train early and intensely, rewarding the dog with treats and affection.
 However, it is important to note that bad behavior is often limited to experiences of high stress; if your Chihuahua grows accustomed to transit, you should not have any problems.

 The Chihuahua’s size and demeanor make them excellent travel companions.
 Perfect for buses, trains, and airplanes, these tiny, lovable dogs can accompany you on a variety of transit options.
 It is essential to train the Chihuahua to anticipate loud noises and new experiences.
 With the right preparation, this dog will become comfortable with flying and traveling.